Hyde Park station (MBTA): MBTA era

 In November 1979, the station was closed for Southwest Corridor construction, while all Providence and Franklin trains were rerouted over the Fairmount Line.
 During this time, the MBTA modernized the station with new ramps from River Street and mini-high platforms, making it one of the first MBTA stations to be retrofitted for full handicapped accessibility.
 The station reopened in October 1987 and has served Providence/Stoughton and Franklin line trains since.
 When Boston– service (for special events at Foxboro Stadium) moved to the Providence/Stoughton Line in 1989, Hyde Park was one of the intermediate stops.
 However, it was dropped from the special events service in the early 1990s.

-Crossing the tracks at Hyde Park is not only illegal but extremely dangerous, because Amtrak trains, as well as almost all Franklin Line trains and some express Providence/Stoughton Line trains, pass through the station without stopping.
+Crossing the tracks at Hyde Park is not only illegal but extremely dangerous, because Amtrak trains, as well as almost all Franklin/Foxboro Line trains and some express Providence/Stoughton Line trains, pass through the station without stopping.
 The blind curve to the north makes it difficult to know if a train is coming; moreover, trains may operate in either direction on any track without warning, and without regard to any normally intuitive current of traffic.
-(Franklin Line trains in both directions largely use the westernmost track, while most Amtrak trains use the center track.)
+(Franklin/Foxboro Line trains in both directions largely use the westernmost track, while most Amtrak trains use the center track.)
 To discourage trespassers, the fence between tracks is lubricated to make hopping it more difficult.
-Despite these measures, several trespassers have been struck at Hyde Park, with the most recent fatality in September 2011.
+Despite these measures, several trespassers have been struck at Hyde Park, including fatalities in 2011 and 2024.